-Three out of five teatfish species are now considered as threatened by extinction and are thus listed on the IUCN Red List: Holothuria (Microthele) nobilis and Holothuria (Microthele) whitmaei are considered "Endangered" and Holothuria (Microthele) fuscogilva is considered "Vulnerable" (Conand et al. 2014).
-Some species, some of which are commercially exploited in several countries (Purcell et al. 2012; Purcell 2014), were not included in the assessment because they had not yet been the subject of a taxonomic description and were designated only by their common name (ex.
-Holothuria sp. 'pentard') (Conand et al. 2014).
+Teatfish species are now considered as threatened by extinction and are thus listed on the IUCN Red List: Holothuria (Microthele) nobilis and Holothuria (Microthele) whitmaei are considered "Endangered" and Holothuria (Microthele) fuscogilva is considered "Vulnerable" (Conand et al. 2014).

 6. Utilization and trade